rmottanet/unauthscout/docs/en/content/osint-flow.md

 - Does an entity exist?
 - Where is it exposed publicly?
 - What is the observable surface without credentials?
+- **v0.3.0 Enhancement:** What are the aggregated intelligence signals (top languages, total stars, activity patterns)?

 ## Core Assumptions